How to Minimize the Appearance of Keloids Without Surgery

 Addressing keloid scars early is essential to prevent excessive scarring.
 Timely intervention can reduce their appearance and minimize the need for surgical removal.
 Consult a dermatologist as soon as you notice keloid formation to explore treatment options.

-When to Consider Surgical Removal
+When to Consider Keloid Surgical Removal

 In some cases, keloid surgery may be necessary, especially if non-surgical methods prove ineffective.
 Consult with a specialist to explore this option.
-Surgical removal involves excising the keloid tissue, but it may increase the rate of recurrence.
+Surgical scar removal involves excising the keloid tissue, but it may increase the rate of recurrence.
 You can avoid this by combining the surgery with a non-invasive treatment.
 Your doctor will guide whether this step is suitable for your situation.

 Schedule an Appointment with Our Specialists